 - List of standard supported windows and apple hardware (Appendix A)

 - Technology Purchases and Replacement - IT Forum handout (March 2019)

 Requests for exceptions to the IT Purchase Process should be submitted to the IT Asset & Vendor Relations Office.
 They will be reviewed and approved by the CIO in consultation with the appropriate Dean or Vice President.
 Department budgets will be charged for the cost of any enhancements to the standard hardware configurations or additions to the Central Microcomputer Budget listed in Appendix A.

 The University of Scranton is both a Dell and Apple Certified repair center.
 Our technicians can perform warranty work for Dell or Apple computers that are under warranty.
 For non-standard systems, we will make a reasonable effort to resolve your computer problem, however, our services are focused on maintaining the functionality of the supported inventory.
 We cannot guarantee that we will be able to successfully get your computer connected to our network or to fix every problem.
 We cannot rebuild non-standard or personal owned devices.

-If you would like assistance determining the best solution and pricing to meet your needs, please email the IT Asset and Vendor Relations Administrator at Danielle.Morse@scranton.edu.
+If you would like assistance determining the best solution and pricing to meet your needs, please email the IT Asset Management Administrator at Danielle.Morse@scranton.edu.